Parnassius/cerbottana/plugins/README.md

 }
 ```

-To invoke a command it suffices to write one of its associated strings, preceded by the env variable `COMMAND_CHARACTER`, in the chat.
+To invoke a command, just type in the chat one of its associated strings, preceded by the env variable `COMMAND_CHARACTER`.

-The preferred way to inizialize a `Command` instance is through the `command_wrapper` decorator, that acts as a functional interface to the class constructor.
+The preferred way to inizialize a `Command` instance is through the `command_wrapper` decorator, which acts as a functional interface to the class constructor.

-Here's the structure of a plugin module with one command (every parameter of the decorator is optional):
+Here is the structure of a plugin module with one command, where every parameter of the decorator is optional:

 ```python
 from __future__ import annotations